 The Company has net investments in foreign operations.
-The Company's debt obligations are denominated in Canadian dollars, euros and U.S. dollars.
+The Company's debt obligations are denominated in Canadian dollars and euros.
 In accordance with IFRS, foreign currency translation gains and losses from net investments in foreign operations, net of related hedging activities and tax effects, are recorded in accumulated other comprehensive income.
 Strengthening or weakening of the Canadian dollar spot rate compared to the U.S. dollar, British pound and euro spot rates impacts the Company's total equity.
 Correspondingly, the Company's book value per share and capital ratios monitored by rating agencies are also impacted.